OAuth 2.0 security best practices (RFC 9700)

 4.2 Credential leakage via referer headers

-• Authorization codes are invalidated validate by Strivcaity after their first use at the token endpoint
+• Authorization codes are validated by Strivcaity after their first use at the token endpoint.

 4.4 Mix-up attacks